-Senate panel backs Kavanaugh; Flake requests FBI probe
+Senate Republican leaders agree to new FBI background investigation of Kavanaugh

 Updated:

+WASHINGTON — Senate Republican leaders agreed Friday to reopen the FBI background investigation of Judge Brett Kavanaugh after two key Republicans suggested they would not vote to confirm him to the Supreme Court without additional information on his alleged sexual misconduct while he was a teenager.

-WASHINGTON — The Senate Judiciary Committee voted along partisan lines Friday to advance the Supreme Court nomination of Judge Brett M. Kavanaugh after securing a key vote from Sen. Jeff Flake, who asked for a delay of up to a week before the full Senate votes.
+The announcement followed a vote along party lines by the Senate Judiciary Committee to advance Kavanaugh’s nomination, after securing a vote from Sen. Jeff Flake, R-Ariz., who asked for a delay of up to a week before the full Senate decides the judge’s fate.

-Flake, R-Ariz., said the delay would allow a limited FBI investigation of allegations of sexual assault while Kavanaugh was a teenager.
+Another senator considered a swing vote on the floor, Lisa Murkowski, R-Alaska, said she agrees with Flake, leaving GOP leaders little choice but to slow down the process, given their slim 51-40 margin in the chamber.

+Republican leaders said they still plan to move ahead with a procedural vote on Kavanaugh’s nomination on Saturday but will postpone a final vote on his confirmation that they had hoped would take place Tuesday.

-The 11-to-10 vote came a day after hearing riveting testimony from Christine Blasey Ford, the woman who has accused President Donald Trump’s nominee of sexual assault at a house party in Maryland in the early 1980s.
+The 11-to-10 committee vote came a day after hearing riveting testimony from Christine Blasey Ford, the woman who has accused President Donald Trump’s nominee of sexual assault at a house party in Maryland in the early 1980s.

-Flake’s request cast doubt on whether the full Senate would take a procedural vote on Saturday, as previously announced, as other wavering lawmakers seem likely to join Flake.
+Following Flake’s announcement, both Murkowski and Sen. Joe Manchin III, D-W.Va., indicated that they support his call for a delay.

+“The American people have been pulled apart by this entire spectacle and we need to take time to address these claims independently, so that our country can have confidence in the outcome of this vote,” Manchin said in a statement.
+“It is what is right and fair for Dr. Ford, Judge Kavanaugh, and the American people.”

-While the timing of the floor vote is up to Senate Majority Leader Mitch McConnell , R-Ky., Senate Judiciary Chairman Chuck Grassley, R-Iowa said he would advocate for Flake’s request.
+While the timing of the floor vote is up to Senate Majority Leader Mitch McConnell, R-Ky., Senate Judiciary Chairman Chuck Grassley, R-Iowa, said he would advocate for Flake’s request.

 “This is all a gentlemen’s and women’s agreement,” Grassley said after the committee vote.

 Speaking to reporters at the White House after the committee vote, Trump said he would defer to Senate leaders on how to proceed with his nominee.
 “Whatever they think is necessary is okay,” Trump said.
+“They have to do what they think is right.”

 He continued to stand by Kavanaugh, saying he had not thought “even a little bit” about a replacement but also said he found Ford a “credible witness.”